cerb/cerb.github.io/try.md

 ## How many workers can I invite to a Cerb Cloud trial?

 All Cerb Cloud trials start in the _Pro_ tier.
-This provides unlimited worker accounts with __five__ seats (concurrent workers).
+This provides unlimited worker accounts with __three__ seats (concurrent workers).
 Contact us if you need to test with more seats and we can raise the limit.